Native Languages of the Americas: American Indian Children's Books and Literature

 Night of the Full Moon:

-Historical fiction about two girls (one Potawatomi, one white) trying to escape from a forced relocation westward.
+Historical fiction novel about two girls (one Potawatomi, one white) trying to escape from a forced relocation westward.

 Native American mythology and folklore for kids